 We close with one final cynical note.
 A couple of years ago OLE-DB was being pushed hard by Microsoft; now it is “X stuff”.
 OLE-DB was pushed by Microsoft, in large part, because it did not control ODBC and perceived a competitive advantage in OLE-DB.
 Now Microsoft perceives a big threat from Java and its various cross platform extensions, such as J2EE.
 Hence, it is pushing hard on the XML and Soap front to try to blunt the success of Java

 It sounds very reasonable to me.
 At some point around 2000-2010, I remember hearing things like XML is everywhere in Windows.
-It has to be someone like Microsoft keeps pushing it hard to make it quite phenomenal.
+It has to be someone like Microsoft keeps pushing hard to make it quite phenomenal.
 When Microsoft started the .NET effort to directly compete with Java, the XML database movement faded away.

-One thing Michael Stonebraker got it wrong though.
+One thing Michael Stonebraker got wrong though.
 In the essay, he said XML (and SOAP) is gonna be the data exchange format of the future, but it turns out XML is still overly complicated for this purpose, and people ended up with JSON and RESTful instead.

 Speaking of Big Data, Stonebraker must have something to say about it.
 For anyone who is in Big Data, you should really see this if you haven’t: